mdinacci/MDRadialProgress/README.md

 can create a theme with the appearance you like and apply it to all views, instead of customising each view singularly.

+### Dependencies
+Remember to add the QuartzCore framework provided with XCode or simply import it with `#import <QuartzCore/QuartzCore.h>` when you want to use the indeterminate mode feature of MDRadialProgress.

 ## Localization
 The component is fully accessible and it uses two labels that can be used by